Xanthohumol Supplement - Antioxidant Extracted From Hops

-Wine-lovers appreciate the drink's subtlety and sophistication but they also know it's an exceptionally rich source of antioxidants.
-Indeed one such antioxidant is the most widely-studied anti-aging substance ever: resveratrol.
+Wine-lovers appreciate the drink's subtlety and sophistication but they also know it's an exceptionally rich source of antioxidants, one of which is the most studied anti-aging substance ever: resveratrol.

 Other studies have demonstrated its ability to regulate fat metabolism (by improving lipid parameters) and to boost the body's defenses and vitality.
-By no means exhaustive, this list identifies xanthohumol as a substance of major interest in terms of protection and actively contributing to factors affecting recovery.
+By no means exhaustive, this list identifies xanthohumol as a substance of major interest in terms of protection and contributing to factors affecting recovery.

 Where does xanthohumol come from?

 It's a chalcone-type antioxidant flavonoid, the only one of its kind, which is found solely in hop flowers.
-It's therefore present in beer but in tiny amounts: due to the high temperatures used in the brewing process, it gets converted into another less powerful compound called isoxanthohumol.
+It's, therefore, present in beer but in tiny amounts.
+Due to the high temperatures used in the brewing process, it gets converted into another less powerful compound called isoxanthohumol.

-The hop has been regarded as a medicinal plant for centuries (16-17).
-Its use dates back to the monasteries of 8th century Europe(18), when it was used for its pharmacological properties, in particular for treating anxiety and sleep problems, for its benefits for the endocrine system and for its anti-tumor effects.
+The hop has been regarded as a medicinal plant for centuries.
+Its use dates back to the monasteries of 8th century Europe when it was used for its pharmacological properties, in particular for treating anxiety and sleep problems, as well as its benefits for the endocrine system.

 What are Xanthohumol's mechanisms of action?

 The xanthohumol supplement's mechanisms of action come from its extraordinarily high content of phenolic compounds.
 Recent studies show that regular consumption of these compounds can, in the long term, reduce the risk of many chronic health disorders, such as cardiovascular disease.